typelevel/doobie/yax/docs/src/main/tut/17-FAQ.md

 case class State(name: String, capitol: City)
 ```

-In this case if we were to say `.query[State]` the derivation would be automatic, because all elements of the "flattened" structure have `Atom` instances for free.
+In this case if we were to say `.query[State]` the derivation would be automatic, because all elements of the "flattened" structure have `Meta` instances for free.

 ```scala
 State(String, City(String, Point(Double, Double))) // our structure